aoloe/photoTweaker/README.md

 - add some preferences
 - add an about / help menu
 - eventually, put a semi transparent mask on the part not selected
+- add a filter to auto white balance

 #Goal